SciML/NonlinearSolve.jl/docs/src/index.md

-# NonlinearSolve.jl: High-Performance Unified Nonlinear Solvers
+# Overview

-NonlinearSolve.jl is a unified interface for the nonlinear solving packages of Julia.
+NonlinearSolve.jl is a high-performance unified interface for the nonlinear solving packages of Julia.
 It includes its own high-performance nonlinear solvers which include the ability to swap out to fast direct and iterative linear solvers, along with the ability to use sparse automatic differentiation for Jacobian construction and